 This will ALWAYS remain popular.
 It would be recommended to only serve the late-night snacks for only 50% of your guests because first of all, most of your guests have left by then.
 Don’t serve it at midnight, 2 am or is the new midnight.
 Nobody is going to eat it at midnight because they have already had an entire main course meal and will still be full.
 Serve it at 2 am, 3 am or while people are walking out, otherwise you’re wasting your money!

-What do you think of these delicious food ideas?
+What do you think of these Wedding Food Trends?

 Let us know what you think and which of these ideas you’d like to serve at your wedding.
 And THANKS to Johnny Hamman for the amazing advice!
 Head over to our YouTube channel and SUBSCRIBE for new videos every week.